JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 attributes and the corresponding motion field is encoded in the slice attributes data.

+###  `--mcapToRecGeomEnabled=0|1`
+Controls the use of motion compensated attributes projection from reference frame onto reconstructed geometry.
+The result is used for attributes prediction.

 ### `--transformType=0|3`
 Coding method to use for the current attribute: